Skip to main content

 See Rule 5.105 (“After determining that violations require retaking …”).
 Thus, the Rules—at least in discretionary cases—do not require a sending state to retake an individual to then evaluate whether to revoke supervision and order his return.

-Much more Rule 5.101-2 (revised in 2025) further bolsters this flexibility.
+Much more Rule 5.101-2 further bolsters this flexibility.
 This Rule helpfully codifies this flexibility for matters within its scope by expressly permitting a sending state to hold proceedings “either electronically or in-person” to address new convictions or violations.[1]
 The Rule establishes clear outcomes, and logically presents how the remote-hearing process plays out:

 • If the outcome results in supervision only, retaking is not required;